-Interested applicants or students who are eligible for VA Educational Benefits should go online to www.va.gov to complete an application to receive benefits or contact the FAO at Fletcher.
-Applicants or students who have already completed their application should present their certificate of eligibility to the FAO.
+Those eligible for VA Educational Benefits should go online to www.va.gov to complete an application to receive benefits or contact the FAO at Fletcher.
+Certificates of eligibility should be presented to the FAO.
 Call 1-800-827-1000 for more information regarding education benefits.